cadeyrn/newtaboverride/README.md

 ### Permissions

 New Tab Override needs several permissions to work properly.
 Some permissions are mandatory, some are optional.
-This overview gives you full transparency.
+To give you full transparency this overview also lists "silent" permissions.

 #### mandatory permissions

+New Tab Override does not work without the following permissions:

 ##### access browser history
 _(since 9.0.0)_